Child Custody in Arkansas

 Types of Child Custody Arrangements in Arkansas

-There are three main types of arrangements that can occur.
+Three main types of arrangements can occur.
 These include full custody, sole custody, and joint custody.
 The Arkansas Circuit Courts have jurisdiction over domestic relations, including child custody.
 There are 28 Judicial Circuits in Arkansas, serving 75 counties.

 What Is Full Custody?